ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 - Create an issue to discuss an implementation.
 - Submit your changes on a merge request in a feature branch.
 - Run automated scripts (sequential or parallel).
-  - Build, test and deploy to a staging environment.
+  - Build, test, and deploy to a staging environment.
   - Preview the changes with Review Apps.
 - Get your code reviewed and approved.
 - Merge the feature branch into the default branch.